Myth: A personal umbrella policy is the best way to cover my investment properties.

 - These options are much more expensive and you are better off just purchasing a more comprehensive underlying policy.

 - These also come with a $10,000 – at a minimum – Self-Insured Retention for any loss excluded by the underlying liability policy that is picked up by the umbrella policy.

 Watch out for exclusions

-In addition, do not purchase an underlying liability policy which could have exclusions.
-Common exclusions in a personal lines liability policy that can do more harm than good are Pollution and coverage for dog bites.
-The Pollution exclusion could harm you in the event of a carbon monoxide poisoning at your property.
+In addition, do not purchase an underlying liability policy that could have exclusions.
+Standard exclusions in a personal lines liability policy that can do more harm than good are Pollution and coverage for dog bites.
+The Pollution exclusion could harm you in the event of carbon monoxide poisoning on your property.
 Many personal lines policies list 12-15 of the most “vicious” breeds to exclude from coverage.
 If a dog bite occurs on a property you own, this is a liability exposure for you.
-Your umbrella will not save you if coverage is excluded on your underlying liability policy.
+Your umbrella will not save you if coverage is excluded from your underlying liability policy.
 Your umbrella policy almost always “follows” your underlying liability policy.
-Meaning, if something is excluded on your underlying liability policy, your umbrella excludes it as well.
+If something is excluded on your underlying liability policy, your umbrella also excludes it.

 Last point on the umbrella policies.
 The underlying liability and umbrella policies you have should be the same type of policy for them to work together.
 A commercial umbrella policy will not go over a personal lines liability policy and vice versa.
 It’s important to remember that commercial insurance policies are best utilized to cover all types of commercial real estate from single-family dwellings to large apartment complexes.